teambit/docs/docs/testing-components.md

 > **Note**
 >
-> If a component has a [compiler](/docs/building-components.html), Bit will trigger it prior to running its tests.
+> If a component has a [compiler](/docs/building-components.html), Bit will trigger it prior to running the component's tests.

 ## Testers maintained by bit.dev